canjalal/get_together/README.md

 ## Technologies Used

 The website uses a Rails backend connected to a postgreSQL database.
 Images are stored on AWS S3, referenced in Rails ActiveRecord.
 The frontend is served by React 18 and React Router v6.
+State is managed by Redux, which fetches data